Leen0th/IT326-Airline-Passenger-Satisfaction/README.md

-# IT326-Car-Accident
+# IT326-Airline-Passenger-Satisfaction

   <h1>Project Information</h1>

-  <h2>Project Title: Analyzing Accidents for Improved Safety</h2>
+  <h2>Project Title: Analyzing Airline Passenger Satisfaction: Identifying Key Factors for Enhanced Travel Experiences</h2>

-  <h3>Project Motivation: Making Roads Safer with Data</h3>
-  <p>Understanding why accidents happen is super important for making roads safer.</p>

-  <p>We decided to work on this problem because we care about keeping people safe on the road.
-We want to find out why accidents happen and what we can do to stop them.
-We'll look for connections between different things like the weather, the time of day, and where the accidents happen.
-Our goal is to find useful insights that can help make roads safer for everyone.
-We're eager to use this data to make a positive difference in our communities.</p>
+  <h3>Project Motivation: In today's highly competitive airline industry, understanding passenger satisfaction is crucial for maintaining a loyal customer base and gaining a competitive edge. </h3>

+  <p>We're diving into this problem because we want to understand exactly what makes passenger happy or unhappy.
+With a bunch of data about different parts of the flying experience, we're ready to dig in and find out what really matters to passengers.
+Our aim is to find insights that can help airlines do a better job of keeping their customers satisfied.</p>

   <h3>Students Involved:</h3>
   <ul>